At a Glance:

 Contract Data

 First, you must have some sort of record keeping system to track the specifics of all customer contracts.
 Record things such as Utility Account(s), Supplier, Start Date, End Date, and Price.
 You will also want to store electronic (or physical) copies of your signed customer contracts somewhere so that you can reference them in the future if need be.
-While there are energy CRM systems in the market, such as Enerex or Edge On Demand, Diversegy has its own proprietary system to help our energy brokers stay organized.
+While there are energy CRM systems in the market, such as Enerex or Edge On Demand, Diversegy has its own proprietary energy broker platform to help our energy brokers stay organized.

 Commissions